 Modules are typically presented in a mixture of lectures and seminar/lab format.
 However, where appropriate other teaching methods will also be incorporated.
 All our learning environments are supported by the market leader in Virtual Learning Environments (VLE), the Blackboard Learn system.

-Your learning will be evaluated through a combination of in module assessments and more traditional exams, plus a final dissertation.
+Your learning will be evaluated through a combination of coursework assessments and more traditional exams, plus a final dissertation.

-With industrial advisers involved in the course development and delivery, this Master's programme equips you with the qualities and transferable skills you need for the workplace.
+With industrial advisers involved in the course development , this Master's programme equips you with the qualities and transferable skills you need for the workplace.

 You also have access to the world’s most sophisticated business management software in SAP as part of your core studies – enabling you to integrate theoretical and systems learning with practical hands-on experience of the leading business management system.

 Martin Gollogly, Regional Director, Latin America, UK and Ireland, SAP University Alliances, highlights the value of SAP knowledge for jobseekers: “Future employers, whether they are large enterprise SAP users or consulting firms with major SAP practices such as Accenture or IBM, will be impressed with the ability to draw on real SAP knowledge as part of the study of systems integration and implementation issues.
 We are certainly very happy to continue to work with one of the UK’s leading universities."

 Brunel’s Business Systems Integration MSc graduates typically take up roles in areas such as business analysis, business process management, ERP implementation and customisation, systems integration and support and technology-led change management.

 At Brunel we provide many opportunities and experiences within your degree programme and beyond – work-based learning, professional support services, volunteering, mentoring, sports, arts, clubs, societies, and much, much more – and we encourage you to make the most of them, so that you can make the most of yourself.

 » More about Employability